indatarec/Positive-Grid-Spark-2-modding/README.md

 In my opinion, the original Spark 40 with the first motherboard revision and a few mods is still the best-sounding amp Positive Grid has made.
 It uses the analogue TPA3116 amplifier, which has additional headroom and can even be replaced with a 70W TPA3156.

 The Spark 2, on the other hand, uses the digital ACM8625P amplifier, which already operates close to its maximum specifications.
-There is very little room for additional performance tuning.
+There is very little room for additional performance tuning without replacing it with something else.

 <img width="746" height="780" alt="amps compare" src="https://github.com/user-attachments/assets/39395fd0-337c-427b-954a-6c108b0d9712" />